-The export prices were determined based on import statistics from the South African Revenue Services (SARS).
+The export prices were determined based on import statistics from the South African Revenue Services ("SARS").
 These prices were adjusted with 5 percent of the average ex-factory price.
-On this basis, the Commission found that there was prima facie proof of dumping of the subject products from Tanzania.
-The dumping margins were calculated as follows:
+On this basis, the Commission found that there was prima facie proof of dumping of the subject product from China.
+The dumping margin was calculated as follows: